Shane-Lester99/Game-Zone/README.md

 ## Contributions:

 To create the app player, there were no contributions.
 However, some of the apps had contributions.
 So make sure to refer to the README if interested in who built what part.
 All of the apps were primarily built by me from scratch or near scratch, with minor contributions from others.
-Please read each projects individual README.md file and read under the section 'Contributions' for more information
+These contributions were primarily from educational sites which gave me a little bit of starter code, a project prompt, or some media assets.
+Please read each projects individual README.md file and read under the section 'Contributions' for more information on who did what.

 ## Browsers Supported: